 The property is located within the WSIV-PA Protected Area watershed but is not located within the Jordan Lake buffer rule area.
 Up to 36% of the parcel can be developed in impervious surface.
-The regulations state that solar panels are not considered impervious surface and therefore are not counted in the calculations making the project less than 10% impervious surface based on the submitted site plan.
+Under the watershed regulations solar panels are not considered impervious surface and therefore are not counted in the calculation making the project less than 10% impervious surface based on the submitted site plan.

 The property does have a streams per the NRCS Soils Map and USGS Map that are being shown as buffered for any land disturbance and development activity.
-The site plan
+The site plan shows these areas buffered and protected with no disturbance of existing vegetation.